 Enduro’s bearing seals are made in our Taiwan facility to exacting tolerances and formed with a more pliable NBR (nitrile butadiene rubber – a strong and flexible rubber that lends itself well to bearing seals) compound to control surface irregularities.
 Enduro’s premium XD15 ceramic-hybrid bearings utilize silicone seals to provide exceptional sealing with reduced drag.

-LLU Seals are full contact, dual lip seals that slot into a groove on the inner race.
+are medium contact, dual lip seals that slot into a groove on the inner race.
 With more sealing pressure than LLB seals, LLU seals are ideal for suspension pivots and headsets that only rotate a few degrees rather than continually spinning.
 The increased seal pressure helps retain the 90% grease fill to continually lubricate the balls and races, while keeping dirt and moisture out.

 Enduro’s range of greases are formulated to include a base oil with a thickening agent.
 To lubricate rolling bearings, our specialty greases bleed a small amount of oil from the grease thickener and into the bearing raceway.
 The oil provides an elasto-hydrodynamic lubricating film to reduce friction and wear.
 Greases can also serve as an effective second defense inside our seals to protect bearings from contaminants and moisture.
 For greater loads, such as pivots and headsets, special anti-wear additives can improve grease performance.
 Likewise, thickeners and additives can augment a grease’s natural resistance to displacement by water or salt-water spray.
 This is where a grease is characterized as a “high pressure grease.”
 All the greases Enduro selects for all our bearings are high pressure greases.

 Every Enduro bearing is filled with one of three lubricant types to optimize bearing performance and durability.
 Here are descriptions for our most popular greases.